HackMelbourne/Decoded-3/w4/README.md

 ---

 ## 1. Create a cog for all your poll commands
+### 📚 Outcome: What are we building for this task?
 ### ✅ Task: Import essential modules
  * `discord`, `asyncio`, `matplotlib`, `numpy` are modules we want to use to create a Poll Cog.
 So please import them:
     ```